Kgrah/Memeventory/README.md

 Memeventory is comprised of two applications:

 1. Frontend: single page application built in Vue and TypeScript that displays data pulled from the backend API
-2. Backend: REST api Built in Go, Revel and MariaDB
+2. Backend: Built in Go, Revel and MariaDB

 In the Future:
 <br/>